-His concert work has seen performances at festivals across the globe such as the Atlantic Music Festival, Cortona Sessions for New Music, Valencia International Performance Academy and Festival (VIPA), New Music on the Bayou, as well as performances in Michigan, Florida, New York, Alabama, Louisiana, Maine, Mexico, Italy, and Spain.
-Daniel is the recipient of several awards most notably the Chamber Music OC’s 2018 Emerging Artist award – awarded to the best work from a composer under 25 and judged by Pulitzer-winner John Corigliano, John Dooley, and Vera Ivanova.
-Daniel was also a finalist for Kaleidoscope Chamber Orchestra’s 2018-2019 Call for Scores alongside distinguished Pulitzer-nominated composers such as Ted Hearne and Caroline Shaw among others.
-Daniel has studied with Donald Crockett, Christopher Dobrian, Amy Beth Kirsten, Pierre Jalbert, David Ludwig, Jorge Villavicencio Grossmann, Stefano Gervasoni, Lei Liang, Forrest Pierce, and Suzanne Farrin.
+In the realm of concert music, Daniel's compositions have been showcased at festivals worldwide, including the Atlantic Music Festival, Cortona Sessions for New Music, Valencia International Performance Academy and Festival (VIPA), and New Music on the Bayou.
+Noteworthy accolades include the Chamber Music OC’s 2018 Emerging Artist award, presented to the best work by a composer under 25, as adjudicated by Pulitzer laureate John Corigliano, John Dooley, and Vera Ivanova.
+Daniel was also a finalist in the Kaleidoscope Chamber Orchestra’s 2018-2019 Call for Scores, alongside distinguished Pulitzer-nominated composers such as Ted Hearne and Caroline Shaw.